tkn-tub/ns3-gym/doc/tutorial/source/data-collection.rst

-The careful reader will have noticed, when testing the IPv6 command line attribute, that ``seventh.cc`` had created a number of new output files:
+The careful reader will have noticed, when testing the IPv6 command line attribute above, that ``seventh.cc`` had created a number of new output files:

 ::